h2oai/h2o-world-2014-training/tutorials/supervised/deeplearning/deeplearning.R.md

 # Classification and Regression with H2O Deep Learning

 ######This tutorial shows how a [Deep Learning](http://en.wikipedia.org/wiki/DeepLearning) model can be used to do supervised classification and regression.
 This file is both valid R and markdown code.

-We use the well-known [MNIST](http://yann.lecun.com/exdb/mnist/) dataset of hand-written digits, where each row contains the 28^2=784 raw gray-scale pixel values from 0 to 255 of the digitized digits (0 to 9).
+###R Documentation
+###### First, we look at the R Documentation (man page) for H2O Deep Learning:

+    ?h2o.deeplearning

+######As you can see, there are a lot of parameters!
+Luckily, as you'll see later, you only need to know a few to get the most out of Deep Learning.
+To get started, we'll run the built-in demo (which downloads the prostate dataset from github, so you'll need an internet connection):

+    demo(h2o.deeplearning)

+######More information can be found in the [H2O Deep Learning booklet](https://t.co/kWzyFMGJ2S) and in our [slides](http://www.slideshare.net/0xdata/presentations).

 ### Start H2O and load the MNIST data
+###### For the rest of this tutorial, we will use the well-known [MNIST](http://yann.lecun.com/exdb/mnist/) dataset of hand-written digits, where each row contains the 28^2=784 raw gray-scale pixel values from 0 to 255 of the digitized digits (0 to 9).

 ######Initialize the H2O server and import the MNIST training/testing datasets.